Management development is often ineffective because it focuses on the wrong content and uses the wrong methods

-Companies spend tens of billions of dollars ever year on management development.
+Companies spend tens of billions of dollars every year on management development.
 Through in-house programs, business schools and coaching.
 To what avail?

 For the most part, these investments don’t lead to better organisational performance.
 And companies still struggle with the depth of their leadership bench.